Hengle/Nexus-Security.github.io/content/posts/2016-09-09-hide-02813-mod-unlock-all-items-apk-for.md

 it is an unusual multiplayer shooter for 1 person.
 Not only soldiers or bandits came here, but hunters and accessories.

 Prop Hunt or HIDE and SEEK has long since become a separate genre that attracts players from around the world.
-If you haven't played such games yet, then welcome to â«ï¸ H.I.D.E. â«ï¸
+If you haven't played such games yet, then welcome to «ï¸ H.I.D.E. «ï¸

 The task of the hunter is to catch all the naughty accessories, and the task of the accessories is to hide so that the hunters cannot find and kill him.

-Enjoy the brilliant graphics and unique gameplay in â«ï¸ H.I.D.E. â«ï¸ Players around the world have long been divided into fighters and accessories, which team will you play in?
+Enjoy the brilliant graphics and unique gameplay in «ï¸ H.I.D.E. «ï¸ Players around the world have long been divided into fighters and accessories, which team will you play in?

 **Supported Android**
 {4.0 and UP}
 **Supported Android Version**:-
-Jelly Bean(4.1â"4.3.1)- KitKat (4.4â"4.4.4)- Lollipop (5.0â"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)
+Jelly Bean(4.1"4.3.1)- KitKat (4.4"4.4.4)- Lollipop (5.0"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)

 **MOD TYPE: Unlock all items
 **